10 Ways to Comfort the Dying

 Sitting with someone in the last hours of life shows support and love.
 Continue to talk to your loved one, hold hands, and provide comfort in similar ways to the above suggestions.
 Invite other loved ones to sit with you or take turns so the care team feels rested.

-If you’d like support for these and other ways to comfort the dying, please contact us at Anitya Doula Services.
-We are happy to help.
+If you’d like support for these and other ways to comfort the dying, please contact me at Anitya Doula Services.
+I’m happy to help.

 About the Author